V-NOVA: 2023-2024: Immersive media expansion

+2025: Licensing and TV3.0/DTV+ first broadcast and ratification

+The company contributed HEVC IP to the Access Advance HEVC patent pool.
+As of August 2025, V-Nova continues to develop and license standards-based IP and software around MPEG-5 LCEVC, SMPTE VC-6, and V-Nova PresenZ.

+On 29 April 2025, TV Globo launched Brazil’s first experimental DTV+ (TV 3.0) broadcast in Rio de Janeiro using a temporary license from the Ministry of Communications and Anatel.
+The transmission originated from Pico do Sumaré and reached parts of the South Zone and Barra da Tijuca.
+It carried two services in one six‑megahertz channel with one at 1080p using VVC at six megabits per second and another at 2160p UHD using MPEG‑5 LCEVC and VVC at ten megabits per second, with immersive audio in MPEG‑H format both decoded on real TVs and set‑top boxes.

+On 27 August 2025, President Luiz Inácio Lula da Silva together with the Minister of Communications signed the decree formalizing the adoption of the TV 3.0 DTV+ standard, which includes MPEG-5 LCEVC and VVC, into Brazilian law at the Palácio do Planalto.
+The decree sets the regulatory foundation for next generation broadcast television that enables enhanced interactivity, improved video and audio quality, and full integration with internet services.
+Brazil became the first country in Latin America and the BRICS to adopt this standard.

+In August 2025, V-Nova rolled out two licensing programs for MPEG-5 LCEVC, with terms crafted for both video distribution services and consumer device makers.
+Public reporting indicates the service program bases royalties on active user counts (with a waiver for free-to-air broadcasting), while the device program starts at about US $0.20 per unit (and includes discounts for open-access configurations).

 Technology

 In 2015, the company announced a new digital data-encoding technology based on multi-layer coding, parallel processing and deep learning called Perseus for efficient video streaming with a focus on enabling UHD/4K services at lower bandwidths.
 It was claimed that it could be streamed to TVs and other devices using only around 50% of the bandwidth required by existing streaming technologies.

 V-NOVA’s technology was later selected to provide the essential IP for the ISO/IEC 23094-2 standard MPEG-5 Part 2 Low Complexity Enhancement Video Coding (LCEVC), a codec-agnostic enhancement codec that can be combined with other video codecs to improve their coding and processing efficiency.
 It also maintains compatibility with the device ecosystem of the enhanced codec.

 V-NOVA also developed another international standard codec, SMPTE VC-6 ST 2117, aimed at professional video and Artificial Intelligence applications.

-In April 2021, MPEG Video validated the Verification Test of LCEVC (Low Complexity Enhancement Video Coding) standard ((ISO/IEC 23094-2).
+In April 2021, MPEG Video validated the Verification Test of LCEVC (Low Complexity Enhancement Video Coding) standard (ISO/IEC 23094-2).
 Test results tended to indicate an overall benefit also when using LCEVC to enhance AVC, HEVC, EVC and VVC.